Regd.No.: 126198/071/072

 • Group medical supplies (first aid kit will be available).

-• Trip achievement appreciationcertificate.
+• Trip achievement appreciation certificate.

-• Fresh fruit as seasonal during the trip.
+• Fresh fruit is seasonal during the trip.

 • Jiri Everest base camp trek map.